facebookresearch/gismo/README.md

 This command will look for the definition of the experiment "im2recipe" in the configuration file "conf/experiments/im2recipe.yaml" and run this experiment.

+Evaluation can be run as in the following example command:
+    python eval.py task=im2recipe name=im2recipe

 ### Running on SLURM

 Running on SLURM requires only to add the SLURM configuration to the command line: